-- Teachers will promote a positive and supportive approach to all interactions with all children and other adults in the room. - Teachers will role-model appropriate social skills throughout the day to support learning and growth. - Teachers will support children as they learn to self-regulate their emotions and to recognize empathy. - Teachers will engage in interactions with children which fosters self-esteem by: celebrating milestones and efforts made throughout the day and by supporting children as they engage in the use of developmentally appropriate and individually tailored strategies to support their behavior.

-• The following prohibited practices are not permitted at any time under any circumstances:

-- a. corporal punishment of the child; - b. physical restraint of the child, such as confining the child to a high chair, car seat, stroller or other device for the purposes of discipline or in lieu of supervision, unless the physical restraint is for the purpose of preventing a child from hurting himself, herself or someone else, and is used only as a last resort and only until the risk of injury is no longer imminent; - c. locking the exits of the child care Centre or home child care premises for the purpose of confining the child, or confining the child in an area or room without adult supervision, unless such confinement occurs during an emergency and is required as part of the licensee's emergency management policies and procedures; - d. use of harsh or degrading measures or threats or use of derogatory language directed at or used in the presence of a child that would humiliate, shame or frighten the child or undermine his or her self-respect, dignity or self-worth; - e. depriving the child of basic needs including food, drink, shelter, sleep, toilet use, clothing or bedding; or - f. inflicting any bodily harm on children including making children eat or drink against their will.
+- Teachers will promote a positive and supportive approach to all interactions with all children and other adults in the room. - Teachers will role-model appropriate social skills throughout the day to support learning and growth. - Teachers will support children as they learn to self-regulate their emotions and to recognize empathy. - Teachers will engage in interactions with children which fosters self-esteem by: celebrating milestones and efforts made throughout the day and by supporting children as they engage in the use of developmentally appropriate and individually tailored strategies to support their behavior. - The following prohibited practices are not permitted at any time under any circumstances: - a. corporal punishment of the child; - b. physical restraint of the child, such as confining the child to a high chair, car seat, stroller or other device for the purposes of discipline or in lieu of supervision, unless the physical restraint is for the purpose of preventing a child from hurting himself, herself or someone else, and is used only as a last resort and only until the risk of injury is no longer imminent; - c. locking the exits of the child care centre or home child care premises for the purpose of confining the child, or confining the child in an area or room without adult supervision, unless such confinement occurs during an emergency and is required as part of the licensee's emergency management policies and procedures; - d. use of harsh or degrading measures or threats or use of derogatory language directed at or used in the presence of a child that would humiliate, shame or frighten the child or undermine his or her self-respect, dignity or self-worth; - e. depriving the child of basic needs including food, drink, shelter, sleep, toilet use, clothing or bedding; or - f. inflicting any bodily harm on children including making children eat or drink against their will. - Teachers will provide positive interactions during transitions that speak to recall of past experiences, self-help skills and self-regulation. - Teachers are monitored on their use of behaviour guidance techniques. - Teachers see themselves as an active part of the learning environment.
+Teachers ask open ended questions and promote the opportunity to gather information. - Teachers share a sense of joy in learning when engaging with children. - · Teachers provide the opportunities to engage in small group activities. - Teachers ensure there are ample learning materials to avoid conflicts and provide many different learning experiences. - Teachers will respond in a timely manner and be available and approachable for parents when conflicts arise. - Teachers strive to respond to each individual child's needs. - Teachers focus on helping children understand their feelings and emotions and provide support to help regulate their behaviour. - · Teachers support children in understanding the feeling and emotions of other children.